What We Learned Launching Edumo's Beta for Language Teachers

 5. More Reporting and Overview Tools Needed

-A common request was better visibility into student progress — and a few suggested other features like course overviews, calendars, or error metrics.
+A common request was better visibility into student progress — through formative assessment tools, course overviews, calendars, or error metrics.

 We haven't tackled this fully yet, but you can already view how much content your students have completed.
 More reporting tools are definitely in the pipeline — once we knock out the higher-priority updates above.